-On December 10, 2008, the Corporation undertook a Subordinated Note Purchase Agreement with Crefisa, Inc, ("Crefisa"), an affiliate, for \$60 million due to December 10, 2028 and to pay interest thereon from December 10, 2008 or from the most recent interest payment date to which interest has been paid or duly provided for, semiannually on the tenth (10^{th}) day of June and the tenth (10^{th}) of December of each year, commencing June 10, 2009, at the rate of 7.5% per annum, until the principal hereof is paid or made available for payment.
-The interest so payable, and punctually paid or duly provided for, on any interest payment date will, as provided in such Note Purchase Agreement, be paid to Crefisa at the close of business on the regular record date for such interest, which shall be the tenth (10^{th}) day of the month next preceding the relevant interest payment date.
+On December 10, 2008, the Corporation undertook a Subordinated Note Purchase Agreement with Crefisa, Inc, ("Crefisa"), an affiliate, for \$60 million due to December 10, 2028 and to pay interest thereon from December 10, 2008 or from the most recent interest payment date to which interest has been paid or duly provided for, semiannually on the tenth (10th) day of June and the tenth (10th) of December of each year, commencing June 10, 2009, at the rate of 7.5% per annum, until the principal hereof is paid or made available for payment.
+The interest so payable, and punctually paid or duly provided for, on any interest payment date will, as provided in such Note Purchase Agreement, be paid to Crefisa at the close of business on the regular record date for such interest, which shall be the tenth (10th) day of the month next preceding the relevant interest payment date.

 On September 24, 2008, Santander BanCorp (the "Corporation") and Santander Financial Services, Inc., a wholly owned subsidiary of the Corporation ("Santander Financial"), entered into a collateralized loan agreement (the "Loan Agreement") with Banco Santander Puerto Rico (the "Bank").
 Under the Loan Agreement, the Bank advanced \$200 million and \$430 million (the "Loans") to the Corporation and Santander Financial, respectively.
 The proceeds of the Loans were used to refinance the outstanding indebtedness incurred under the loan agreement, dated March 25, 2008, among the Corporation, Santander Financial and the Bank, and for general corporate purposes.
-The Loans are collateralized by a certificate of deposit in the amount of \$630 million opened by Banco Santander, S.A., the parent of the Corporation, at the Bank and provided as security for the Loans pursuant to the terms of a Security Agreement, Pledge and Assignment between the Bank and Banco Santander, S.A.
-The Corporation and Santander Financial have agreed to pay an annual fee of 0.10% net of taxes, deductions and withholdings to Banco Santander, S.A. in connection with its agreement to collateralize the Loans with the deposit.
+The Loans are collateralized by a certificate of deposit in the amount of \$630 million opened by Banco Santander, S.A., the parent of the Corporation, at the Bank and provided as security for the Loans pursuant to the terms of a Security Agreement, Pledge and Assignment between the Bank and Banco Santander, S.A. in connection with its agreement to collateralize the Loans with the deposit.